TickKleiner/antivmdetection/README.md

 ## Windows usage

-Windows live collection is not available.
-Use snapshot mode:

-1. Collect a snapshot on a supported Linux machine: `sudo python -m antivmdetection --collect-snapshot ./snapshot.json`.
+Live mode now runs on Windows, with ACPI data best-effort:

+* Optional: place `acpidump.exe` in the project root to capture real DSDT/FACP/SSDT data.
+Without it, synthetic ACPI values are generated and logged.
+* Run as an elevated user so WMI can read hardware details: `python -m antivmdetection --output-dir C:\path\to\artifacts --seed 1337`.
-2. Copy the snapshot to Windows and generate outputs: `python -m antivmdetection --from-snapshot snapshot.json --output-dir C:\path\to\artifacts`.
+* Snapshot mode still works the same and remains the most accurate for ACPI data: collect on Linux, then `python -m antivmdetection --from-snapshot snapshot.json --output-dir C:\path\to\artifacts` on Windows.

 Apply the guest PowerShell script inside your Windows VM.
 Host-side changes still have to be applied from the VirtualBox host.